itucsdb1601/itucsdb15/docs/developer/member3.rst

     <!-- IE10 viewport hack for Surface/desktop Windows 8 bug -->
   </body>

 4. Directmessages Class:

 This class was created on directmessages.py Python file and there are 5 methods in this class to make database operations.
 There are 3 main HTML files were and these are, directmessages.html, directmessages_edit.html and directmessages_update.html pages.

 Directmessages Table:

-•	DM_ID SERIAL UNIQUE     This is the primary key of directmessages table, it is serial; thus, it incremented by one after each entry into table.
+•	DM_ID SERIAL UNIQUE:  This is the primary key of directmessages table, it is serial; thus, it incremented by one after each entry into table.
 This enables fast search operation into table.

-•	DATE DATE DEFAULT CURRENT_DATE  This column holds the date of the sending direct message and it has a default value by current date.
+•	DATE DATE DEFAULT CURRENT_DATE: This column holds the date of the sending direct message and it has a default value by current date.
-•	MESSAGE VARCHAR(200)  NOT NULL  This column holds directmessages whose type is character varying at most 200 character.
+•	MESSAGE VARCHAR(200)  NOT NULL: This column holds directmessages whose type is character varying at most 200 character.
 It cannot have a null value.
-•	SUBJECT VARCHAR(100) NOT NULL  This column holds subjects of messages whose type is character varying at most 100 character.
+•	SUBJECT VARCHAR(100) NOT NULL: This column holds subjects of messages whose type is character varying at most 100 character.
 It cannot have a null value.
-•	USER_LOGNAME1 VARCHAR(60) NOT NULL  This column stores username of a user and it cannot have a null value.
+•	USER_LOGNAME1 VARCHAR(60) NOT NULL: This column stores username of a user and it cannot have a null value.
 Type of this column is varying character up to 60.
-•	USER_LOGNAME2 VARCHAR(60) NOT NULL  This column stores username of a user and it cannot have a null value.
+•	USER_LOGNAME2 VARCHAR(60) NOT NULL: This column stores username of a user and it cannot have a null value.
 Type of this column is varying character up to 60.

 Constraints of Table:

 There are two foreign key on this table.

 •	FOREIGN KEY(USER_LOGNAME1) REFERENCES IN USER_LOGIN(USER_LOGINNAME) ON DELETE CASCADE ON UPDATE CASCADE  When there is a deletion or updating operation on user_login table, if there is a row in comments table with same username ,it will also be deleted or updated because user_logname1 column has a foreign key by having a relationship with user_loginname column in user_login table.

 •	FOREIGN KEY(USER_LOGNAME2) REFERENCES IN USER_LOGIN(USER_LOGINNAME) ON DELETE CASCADE ON UPDATE CASCADE  user_logname2 column has a foreign key by having a relationship with user_loginname column in user_login table.
 When there is a deletion or updating operation on user_login table, if there is a row in comments table with same username ,it will also be deleted or updated.

 Methods of Directmessages Class:

 Python and HTML codes are again similar to tweets entity except SQL codes; therefore, SQL queries and Python codes were showed on below for 5 methods in this class.

 •	INSERT METHOD: savedirectmessage() -> This method makes insert operation for comments table with following query.
 Due to foreign key constraint of directmessages table, there is an exception for this method by using “try and catch” object oriented approach. user_logname1 and user_logname2 must be on user_login table.

 .. code-block:: python